 Overall, the stat priority will look like this: MP5, Intellect, hSP, Stamina, Spell Crit, Spirit.

 Almost every item you pick up in the beginning will have some mix of Intellect and Stamina while very few will have Spirit.
-It is important to avoid picking up Spirit as much as possible in the early stages of the game as you will lose a considerable amount of item budget (the total points spent on item stats) to this significantly less valuable stat.
+It is important to avoid picking up Spirit as much as possible in the early stages of the game as you will lose a considerable amount of item budget to this significantly less valuable stat.
 It is also important in the early stages to pick up as many items as you can with MP5 since it is a rare and integral stat for the Resto Shaman.
-MP5 also happens to be a unique stat in that its HEP (or Healing Equivalency Point) value far outweighs its item budget.
-The EP (or Equivalency Point) system arose for players who wanted to more accurately prioritize their gear in very minute ways.
-In order to figure out which piece was the best possible upgrade they would create systems of EP that ranked their respective stats in personal value.
-This way, they could find items that were slight upgrades.
+MP5 also happens to be a unique stat in that its HEP value far outweighs its item budget.
+The EP system arose from that Chinaman, Ming (pbuh), who wanted to more accurately prioritize gear in very minute ways.
+In order to figure out which piece was the best possible upgrade, he created systems of EP that ranked his respective stats by personal value.
+This way, he could find items that were even slight upgrades.
 I rank my HEP values against MP5.

 **HEP Values: [stat : 1 MP5]

-In a perfect world (AKA not Vanilla), you have a parse logging system that calculates the overall benefit/loss of equipping certain stats over the period of hundreds to thousands of casts and spell lands.
+In a perfect world (AKA not Vanilla, though hopefully Classic), you have a combat logging system from which you may calculate the overall benefit/loss of equipping certain stats over the period of hundreds to thousands of spell casts and spell lands.
 Here, I can gauge the rough benefit via checking my overall healing done when playing in the same style, on the same encounter, over the same duration.
 It is always hard to judge accuracy this way as the difference from one week to the next, even on the same boss, can be profound when human error and RNG are thrown in.
-I have found these numbers to be fairly accurate in assessing which pieces of gear are actually worth picking up.
+I have found these numbers to be accurate in assessing which pieces of gear are actually worth picking up.

-Hands down, the most important preemptive measure to raiding a Resto Shaman can take.
-Consumables.
-Hate them or love them, it is literally impossible to survive in Vanilla without them especially on this server where everyone and their mother uses them.
+Hands down, the most important preemptive measure to raiding a Resto Shaman can take: consumables.
+Hate them or love them, it is figuratively impossible to survive in Vanilla without them.
 Your arsenal of consumables will impact your performance so greatly that you may as well be playing two Shaman.

 While the farming time may be rough I assure you it is a necessary evil.
-The mantra is, “The more , the better” and it’s true.
-So, take this time to familiarize yourself with what consumables you can consider “standard” for the average non-progression raid:
+Take this time to familiarize yourself with what consumables you can consider “standard” for the average progression raid:

 - Flask of Distilled Wisdom x2